2020-2021 WGMS Student Parent Handbook

 CHANGE OF CONTACT INFORMATION

-Sometimes it is necessary for a student to ride a bus other than their usual bus home from school.
-This must be approved by the Main Office and the student should bring a written note to the Main Office by 1:00 p.m.
-The student will make out a bus pass that will be approved by the office staff.
+The afternoon procedure for riding a different bus will remain the same.
+Student should bring a written note to the Main Office by 1:00 p.m.
+The student will receive a bus pass approved by office staff.
 The bus pass is then given to the bus driver.

 All school rules are in effect while a pupil is riding a bus.
 Please review the behavioral guidelines for the school bus: